Kenya Safari / Luxury Lodge Tour Packages

 Nairobi – Samburu

-A representative from goshawk tours will meet you at your hotel or pick you up from the airport and after briefing you he or she will introduce you to your safari guide and other members of the tour.
+A representative from goshawk tours will meet you at your hotel or pick you up from the airport and after briefing you he or she will introduce you to your safari guide and other members undertaking the Kenya safari tour.
 You will be driven to the northern frontier.
 This area is a semi desert and thus very dry most of the year.